pinos19/chess_game_in_C/README.md

 # Visualize a game

 We have the ability to review a party finished or unfinished.
-The review can be done manually or automatically, for the manual review, you just have to press "p" for preious move and "s" for the next move.
+The review can be done manually or automatically, for the manual review, you just have to press "p" for previous move and "s" for the next move.

 <img src="https://github.com/pinos19/chess_game_in_C/blob/main/images/visualisationPartieManuelle.PNG"/>